pavoldanis/este/Readme.md

 Tested on and compatible for OSX, Linux, and Windows.

 The bulk of the application is a well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
 This allows you to write powerful and efficient code for mobile devices and browsers.

-Consider it boilerplate for mobile development, an offline MVC web application streamlined for the developer user experience.
+Consider it boilerplate for mobile first development, an offline capable MVC web application, streamlined for the developer user experience.

 ### Quick Start Guide